digicademy/hydra-scraper/README.md

 ## Roadmap

+- Remove Hydra pagination from triples
 - Add URL composition feature of the Beacon standard
+- Enable checking `schema:dateModified` beforehand
+- Implement a JSON return (including dateModified, number of resources, errors)
 - Re-add the interactive mode
 - Re-add a `-csv` option and remove leftover file

 **Possible improvements**

-- Enable returning a JSON response (dateModified, number of resources, errors) instead of a command-line report?
-- Enable checking for `schema:dateModified` in the beginning?
 - Package the script and move the download folder?
-- Add filters for CGIF triples?
 - Add conversion from LIDO to CGIF triples via lxml, RML, XSLT, or XTriples?
+- Add triple filter for CGIF?